-This evaluation proforma is designed for use in the evaluation of IEDD skills57.
+This evaluation proforma is designed for use in the evaluation of IEDD skills55.
 The aim of this evaluation is to assess if this IEDD team is capable of safely, effectively and efficiently disposing of IED identified as being present in the Mission AO.
 This evaluation can be used in support of both pre-deployment and in-mission evaluations.
 This evaluation proforma involves the following questions to be answered in term of the CMD team's having the following knowledge, skills or competencies.
 It is essential that CMD level 1, 2 and 3 competencies are demonstrated in conjunction with the relevant specialised IEDD competencies being evaluated.

-Serial Evaluation Criteria Evaluation score 0 to 5 Kemarks f.
+Serial Evaluation Criteria Evaluation score 0 to 5 Remarks e.
+Explain the risks in extremis in moving IEDs and special considerations and requirements of such transportation. f.
 Undertake Final Disposal including: Understand the hazards when dealing with IEDs; Implement of protective IEDD measures; Dispose of IEDs; Confirmation of disposal for IEDs. g.
 Undertake post task activities: IED component recording and recovery; Completing post task recording and reporting.
+Addition al Comments: ·